anwanguow/graph_phase_transition/README.md

 See "cut_dist" directory.

-Computation of Cut Distance (All Languages)
+Implementation of Cut Distance (All Languages)
 -----------------

 The Implementation of Cut Distance in pure C, C++, Java, Python, Fortran, Matlab, and Mathematica (including both imperative and functional programming).